RBS should be split up, says Cable

 But he stressed that the "key emphasis" of current government policy was to get its scheme of credit easing up and running, with the details due in this month's budget statement.

-Chancellor George Osborne said on Tuesday the credit easing scheme was ready to be launched as soon as the European Union gave its green light as a way of unlocking a lending bottleneck.
+Britain's finance minister George Osborne said Tuesday the credit easing scheme was ready to be launched as soon as the European Union gave its green light as a way of unlocking a lending bottleneck.

 (Editing by Elaine Hardcastle)